mozilla/skywriter/docs/tutorials/gui.html.markdown

 By the end of this tutorial, we'll have something that looks toolbar-like.
-We're not trying to create a fully-functional toolbar here, because the focus is on hooking in to Bespin's GUI.
+We're not trying to create a fully-functional toolbar here, because the focus is on hooking in to Skywriter's GUI.

-This tutorial should work with Bespin 0.9a1 or later.
+This tutorial should work with Skywriter 0.9a1 or later.
 However, there is a **bug in Firefox 3.6.x that will cause the toolbar to not display properly**.
-Bespin 0.9a2 has a workaround for this, and the bug itself is fixed in Firefox versions after 3.6.x.
+Skywriter 0.9a2 has a workaround for this, and the bug itself is fixed in Firefox versions after 3.6.x.

 Creating Our Plugin
 -------------------

-As with the commands tutorial, we're assuming that you're working within a directory called `bespintutorial` that has Bespin itself in a subdirectory called `bespin`.
+As with the commands tutorial, we're assuming that you're working within a directory called `skywritertutorial` that has Skywriter itself in a subdirectory called `skywriter`.

 In plugins that have user interface elements, you will almost always need to create a "multi file plugin".
 That just means we'll be creating a